Let's Get Your Creative Juices Flowing!!!

 Since the watercolor is my base layer, I'm going to keep it fairly simple, so we can add depth later with our colored pencils and wax crayons.

 A lot of my students ask me about my favorite paint brushes.
 Right now I'm seriously in love with the ones by artist, Polina Bright (shown above).
-They take a while to ship because they're from Austrailia, but they are SO worth it!
-Check this video out to learn more and see how they compare to two of my other favorite brands.
+They take a while to ship because they're from Australia, but they are SO worth it!

 As far as skin tone watercolor shades go, I tend to be kinda lazy about mixing colors to come up with my own color.
 I prefer to use shades someone else created, right outta the box or tube because it's faster!